labscript-suite/labscript-devices/docs/source/devices/ni_daqs.rst

 	# Necessary to ensure even number of digital out lines in shot
 	DigitalOut('daq_do1',daq,'port0/line1')

 Note that the counter connection is specified using the logical label `'ctr0'`.
 On many NI DAQs, the physical connection to this counter is PFI9.
-The physical wiring for this configuration would have port0/line0 wired directly to PFI9, which PFI1 being sent to the master pseudoclock retriggering system in case of timeout.
-If timeouts are not expect/represent experiment failure, this physical connection can be omitted.
+The physical wiring for this configuration would have port0/line0 wired directly to PFI9, with PFI1 being sent to the master pseudoclock retriggering system in case of timeout.
+If timeouts are not expected/represent experiment failure, this physical connection can be omitted.

 Detailed Documentation